-We have performed audit procedures to assess the correctness of the accounting treatment of the claim, by testing managements conclusion that the outcome of the lawsuit against TeliaSonera is not virtually certain as at 30 September 2015.
-For that purpose we have examined, among others the nature, extent and size of the filed lawsuit andthe current status of the legal proceedings.
-We examined correspondence between the Company and its legal advisors.
+We have performed audit procedures to assess the correctness of the accounting treatment of the claim, by testing management's conclusion that the outcome of the lawsuit against Telia Company AB is not virtually certain and qualifies as a contingent asset as at 30 September 2016.
+For that purpose we have examined, among others, the nature, extent and size of the filed lawsuit and the current status of the legal proceedings including the court decision made by the Stockholm District Court on 7 March 2016.
+We also examined correspondence between the Company and its legal advisors.
 We requested a lawyer's letter from the law firm engaged by the Company.
 We also assessed the adequacy of the Company's disclosure (refer to note 13) in respect of the uncertainty of the outcome of the lawsuit.